ryanmat/mcp-server-logicmonitor/README.md

 ## Example Usage

-Once configured, you can ask your AI assistant:
+Once configured, you can ask your AI assistant natural language questions.
+Here are prompts to test different capabilities:

-**Alerts & Incidents:**
+### Quick Verification Prompts
+Start with these to verify the connection is working:
+- "List the first 5 devices in LogicMonitor"
+- "How many collectors do I have?"
+- "Show me active alerts"

+### Alert Management
 - "Show me all critical alerts"
+- "What alerts fired in the last hour?"
+- "Get details on alert LMA12345"
-- "Acknowledge alert LMA12345 with note 'Investigating'"
+- "Acknowledge alert LMA12345 with note 'Investigating disk issue'"
+- "Add a note to alert LMA67890: 'Escalated to storage team'"
 - "What alert rules route to the Primary On-Call escalation chain?"

-**Device Management:**
+- "Show me alerts for devices in the Production group"

+### Device Operations
 - "What devices are in the Production group?"
+- "Find all devices with 'web' in the name"
+- "Show me details for device ID 123"
+- "What device groups exist under the root?"
-- "Add device 10.0.0.1 called 'web-server-03' to Production using collector 5"
+- "Add device 10.0.0.1 called 'web-server-03' to group ID 5 using collector 2"
-- "Create a device group called 'Staging' under Production"
+- "Create a device group called 'Staging' under the Production group"
-- "Update the description on prod-web-01 to 'Primary web server'"
+- "Update the description on device 456 to 'Primary web server'"
-- "Delete the old-test-server device"
+- "Delete device ID 789"

-**Monitoring & Metrics:**
+### Monitoring & Metrics
-- "What datasources are monitoring prod-web-01?"
+- "What datasources are applied to device 123?"
+- "Show me the instances for datasource 456 on device 123"
-- "Show me CPU metrics for prod-db-01"
+- "Get CPU metrics for the last hour on device 123"
 - "List all collectors and their status"

-**Dashboards:**
+- "What devices are using collector 5?"

+### Dashboards & Visualization
 - "List all dashboards"
-- "Show me the widgets on the NOC Overview dashboard"
+- "Show me dashboards with 'NOC' in the name"

-**Scheduled Downtime:**
+- "What widgets are on dashboard 123?"
+- "Create a new dashboard called 'API Health'"

+### Scheduled Downtime (SDT)
+- "List all active SDTs"
+- "What SDTs are coming up in the next 24 hours?"
-- "Create a 1-hour maintenance window for prod-web-01"
+- "Create a 2-hour maintenance window for device 123"

-**Websites & Synthetics:**
+- "Schedule downtime for device group 456 for 1 hour"
+- "Delete SDT abc123"

+### Website & Synthetic Monitoring
 - "List all website checks"
-- "Show me response times for the API Health Check"
+- "Show me details for website 123"

-**Properties:**
+- "What website groups exist?"
+- "Get performance data for website 123"

+### Properties & Configuration
-- "What properties does prod-web-01 have?"
+- "What properties does device 123 have?"
+- "Show me custom properties for device 456"
-- "Set the location property on prod-web-01 to 'US-West'"
+- "Set the 'location' property on device 123 to 'US-West-2'"

-**Reports:**
+### Reports
 - "List all reports"
+- "Show reports with 'weekly' in the name"
+- "Get details for report 123"
 - "Run the Daily Alert Summary report"

-**Users & Escalations:**
+- "What reports are scheduled to run?"

+### Users & Access
+- "List all users"
+- "Show me details for user 123"
+- "What roles exist in the system?"
+- "What permissions does the 'Administrator' role have?"

+### Escalations & Notifications
-- "Show me the escalation chains"
+- "Show me all escalation chains"
+- "What are the destinations in escalation chain 123?"
+- "List recipient groups"
-- "Who is in the DevOps recipient group?"
+- "Who is in the 'DevOps On-Call' recipient group?"

-**Operations:**
+### Operations & Audit
 - "Show me recent audit log entries"
+- "What configuration changes were made in the last 24 hours?"
-- "List all ops notes tagged 'maintenance'"
+- "List ops notes tagged 'maintenance'"
-- "Add an ops note: 'Starting v2.5 deployment'"
+- "Add an ops note: 'Starting v2.5 deployment' with tag 'deployment'"

+### LogicModules
+- "List all datasources with 'SNMP' in the name"
+- "Show me ConfigSources that apply to Linux devices"
+- "What EventSources are available?"
+- "List PropertySources"

+### Advanced Filtering
+The server supports LogicMonitor's filter syntax for power users:
+- "Get devices where filter is 'displayName~prod,hostStatus:alive'"
+- "List alerts with filter 'severity>2,cleared:false'"
+- "Find datasources matching 'appliesTo~isWindows()'"

 ## Development